successible/cleanslate/README.md

 HASURA_GRAPHQL_ADMIN_SECRET=XXX
 ```

+## Handling the database

+Clean Slate uses the default `postgres` user and `postgres` database.
+It also runs Postgres (15) in a container managed by Docker Compose, rather than on the server itself.
+If you do not like that behavior, you should use a custom `docker-compose.yml`.

+Make a copy of our `docker-compose.yml` [^3] and call it `custom.yml`.
+Remove `database` from the list of services and the `cleanslate` volume.
+Update `HASURA_GRAPHQL_DATABASE_URL` to point to your database.
+Finally, run `export COMPOSE_FILE=custom.yml; bash deploy.sh` whenever you deploy.

 ### Handling authentication

 Clean Slate was built around delegating authentication to Firebase.
 Firebase is a very secure authentication service maintained by Google.
 It is our default recommendation for any instance of Clean Slate with more than a few users.
 Consult the `Using Firebase` section of the appendix for how to set up Firebase with Clean Slate.